Blocking ads removes funding from us!

 Software - HarmonyOS without Google services

 For many, the most important thing about the MatePad is still the software.
 The MatePad 11 comes pre-installed with the HarmonyOS 2.0 user interface.
-Except for a few mandatory ones Proproblems, Huawei actually put a lot of effort into it.
-We have intuitive multi-tasking with draggable small windows, customization and much more.
-If you have a Huawei smartphone, connecting to it via HarmonyOS is also very sophisticated.
+Apart from a few obligatory problems, Huawei has actually put a lot of effort into it.
+We have intuitive multi-tasking with movable small windows, individual adjustments and much more.
+If you have a Huawei smartphone, the connection with it via HarmonyOS is also very sophisticated.

 And if you only write texts in Office and notes with the pen on the MatePad, then you don't even have to worry.
 My favorite app for the stylus "Nebo" is also available.
 Unfortunately, push notifications in Twitter, eBay and some other apps are still out of the question.
 Here I recommend using a Google smartphone in combination.